-- Reducing waste, with a focus on paper
+- Resource efficiency, with a particular focus on paper

-- Deploying “green” building” design into our new and existing buildings to integrate leadership and continuous improvement into our operational performance
+- Deploying “green” building design into our new and existing corporate properties

 - Engaging team members in environmental activities and leveraging their skills

-- 47% reduction in water use since 2012, with 400 million gallons of water and more than $3.6 million in utility costs saved during through the use of smart irrigation systems.
+- 52% reduction in water use since 2012, with more than one billion gallons of water saved through the use of smart irrigation systems.

 Taking action within our community